ccnmtl/friendorfoe/content/article/wikileaks-brief-history.md

 </p>

 <p>
-	Assange was the one to start a relationship with the <em>Guardian</em>.
+	Assange was the one to start a relationship with the *Guardian.*
 	As early as 2007, recalls Editor Rusbridger, he received regular emails from WikiLeaks &ldquo;editor-in-chief&rdquo; Assange, sometimes with
 	a good story to tell.
 On August 31, 2007, the two organizations worked in tandem for the first time.
-WikiLeaks posted the full text of, and the
-	<em>Guardian</em> ran a story on, a report by the private investigations
-	firm Kroll about the alleged corruption of former Kenyan President Daniel Arap Moi.
+WikiLeaks posted the full text of, and the *Guardian* ran a story on, a report by the private investigations firm Kroll about the alleged corruption of former Kenyan President Daniel Arap Moi.
 	The Kenyan government had chosen to keep the report secret.
-The <em>Guardian</em> at that point was the only British paper to write about WikiLeaks or use some of its documents.
+The *Guardian* at that point was the only British paper to write about WikiLeaks or use some of its documents.
 </p>

 <p>
-	In 2008 and 2009, WikiLeaks and the <em>Guardian</em> again crossed paths.
+	In 2008 and 2009, WikiLeaks and the *Guardian* again crossed paths.
 On two occasions, the UK high court issued an injunction against the paper&rsquo;s publication of damning documents, first about Barclays Bank tax avoidance strategies, and second on toxic waste dumping in the Ivory Coast by commodity trader